This post may contain affiliate links. Please read our disclosure policy.

 4 Tips for Perfect Pickled Asparagus

-- I recommend inserting the spears bottom-side up into the jar so they're easy to remove without smashing the delicate tips.
+- Pack Tips Down: Insert spears bottom-side up into the jar.
+This makes them much easier to remove without damaging the delicate tips.

 How to Make Pickled Asparagus